pghvlaans/sbotools/README.md

 A debt of gratitude is owed to the original author, Jacob Pipkin, longtime maintainer Andreas Guldstrand and major contributor Luke Williams.
 This software would not exist without their efforts.

+To make **sbotools** packages from the master branch, see [sbotools-git-slackbuild](https://github.com/pghvlaans/sbotools-git-slackbuild).
+For release **sbotools**, a SlackBuild is [available](https://slackbuilds.org/repository/15.0/system/sbotools/) at slackbuilds.org.

 ## Changes

 * 3.0 - 2024-11-22
   * sbocheck: Use --nopull to check for updated SlackBuilds without updating the tree
   * sboremove: Remove undocumented and dangerous nointeractive option